pythonhacker/varuh/README.md

 If you ask - `"Why a rewrite, why not contribute to the original repo ?"`, it is a valid question.
 These are the some of the reasons.

 1. I have been a regular user of `ylva` for a while but found its usage of flags confusing.
 For auto-encryption one needs to keep passing `--auto-encrypt` on the command line which I always tend to forget.
 The flag `--force` which is an override is also a bit confusing.
 The fact that to see passwords I have to type `--show-passwords` was another issue (no short option).
 I also felt these are better handled in configuration file than as flags on the command line.
-2. `ylva` does not have a proper configuration file that keeps with the Linux system design.
+2. `ylva` does not have a proper configuration file that keeps with the freedesktop specifications.
 3. The fact that ylva keeps decrypted databases on disk when in regular use without an automatic {decrypt-encrypt}-on-use option was a problem.
 If I encrypt the database, I have to keep decrypting it to use the program which is a problem.
 Hence the `encrypt_on` flag was added to `varuh` (see below).
 4. C is a venerable language but this is 2021 and I would rather program (and contribute) in a modern system programming language like `Go` or `Rust` which takes care of the memory handling tasks and leaves me to focus on the application code.
 Also I felt it is easier to get contributors to a project if it is in one of these languages as a lot of the Gen Z programmers don't know C. You will appreciate this more if you look at an open source repo written in C/C++ and find that 30% of all code are operations allocating/de-allocating memory.